abanoubsamirnaguib/airbnb-clone-project/README.md

 Each role collaborates closely to deliver a secure, scalable, and feature-rich Airbnb clone.

 This project encourages best practices in software engineering, focusing on scalability, security, and teamwork.

+## Main Features

+- **User Management:**
+  Handles user registration, authentication, and profile management.
+This feature ensures secure access to the platform and allows users to manage their personal information, bookings, and listings.

+- **Property Management:**
+  Enables hosts to list, update, and manage their properties, including details like descriptions, photos, pricing, and availability.
+This feature is essential for building a diverse and dynamic marketplace of rental options.

+- **Booking System:**
+  Allows users to search for available properties, make reservations, and manage their bookings.
+It ensures a seamless experience for both guests and hosts by handling availability, payment processing, and booking confirmations.

+- **Search and Filtering:**
+  Provides users with advanced search capabilities, including filtering by location, price, amenities, and dates.
+This feature enhances user experience by helping guests quickly find properties that match their preferences.

+- **Review and Rating System:**
+  Lets guests leave reviews and ratings for properties and hosts after their stay.
+This builds trust within the community and helps maintain high standards for listings.

+- **Payment Integration:**
+  Facilitates secure online payments for bookings, supporting multiple payment methods.
+This feature is crucial for smooth financial transactions between guests and hosts.

+Each feature is designed to deliver a comprehensive, user-friendly, and secure experience, closely mirroring the core functionalities of the